edwindvinas/ULAPPH-Cloud-Desktop-Quick-Install/README-Termux-Android.md

 # STEP4: Optional: Install Git bash terminal in Windows
 - If you don't want to ssh from Windows to Android, skip to STEP8.
+- But, as per experience, it's too much faster if you will connect to your Android via ssh.
 ```
 https://git-scm.com/download/win
 ```

-# STEP5: Install ssh in Termux
+# STEP5a: Install ssh in Termux
 - Refer to the following page for more info
 ```
 https://wiki.termux.com/wiki/Remote_Access